thierrymoudiki/thierrymoudiki.github.io/_posts/2023-04-02-nnetsauce-python-only.md

 ## nnetsauce's new version

 A new version of [nnetsauce](https://github.com/Techtonique/nnetsauce), v0.12.0, is available on PyPI and for conda.
-It's been mostly tested on Linux and macOS platforms so far.
-For Windows users: you can use the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about) in case it doesn't work on your computer.
+It's been mostly tested on Linux and macOS platforms.
+For **Windows users**: you can use the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about) in case it doesn't work directly on your computer.

 **As a reminder**, nnetsauce does Statistical/Machine Learning (regression, classification, and time series forecasting for now) using randomized and quasi-randomized _neural_ networks layers.
 More precisely, every model in nnetsauce is based on components g(XW + b), where: